GARNER, Iowa – A woman is pleading not guilty after police say she was caught hiding drugs in her “private area.”

 - Trial set in fatal Hancock County crash

-- Trial set for accused Hancock County meth dealer
+- Trial set in Hancock County gun case

-- Second not guilty plea in Hancock County drug bust
+- Second woman sentenced for Hancock County drug bust